Trentonom0r3/After-Diffusion/README.md

 # After-Diffusion
 A CEP Extension for Adobe After Effects that allows for seamless integration of the Stable Diffusion Web-UI.
+In theory, should work for all AE version CC 2019 and up.

 # Table of Contents
 - [Key Features](#key-features)